zulip/zulip-gci/tasks/chat-application-comparison.md

 ## Output Format

-The output should be submitted as a spreadsheet with the following column names
+The output should be submitted as a publicly readable Google Spreadsheet with the following columns:

 * **Feature** - The feature you are testing.
 Eg Private Channels
  * **Yes/No/Not Sure** - Whether the feature is present in the chat application.
+ * **Documentation** - Link to the documentation if available.
  * **Additional Information** - Additional information regarding the feature if required.
- * **Documentation** - Link to the documentation if available.
  * **Screenshots** - Take the screenshots of the feature while you are testing them.

-The spreadsheet should be named as 'chat-application-name-set-X-username.format'.
-Replace `chat-application-name` with the chat application you are working on, `X` with the set Id (A, B, C, D, or E), `username` with your GitHub username and `format` with the spreadsheet type (eg xls).

-Put the spreadsheat in directory `gci/chat-application-comparison`.

-Put the screenshots in directory `gci/chat-application-comparison/screenshots/username` where **username** is your Github username.

 [Here is an example](https://docs.google.com/spreadsheets/d/16a46fPeEd-PnqS5ZBpspTScnjIaXwr60xFVEdcwKiTY/edit?usp=sharing) of how the spreadsheet would look like while testing Slack.